zahramaroufi75/challenge_1/README.md

 For the most up-to-date documentation about the FreeRTOS kernel, see __FreeRTOS.org.__ .
 FreeRTOS.org offers a number of detailed tutorials and guides about using the FreeRTOS kernel, including a __Quick Start Guide__ and the more in-depth __Mastering the FreeRTOS Real Time Kernel__.

+## FreeRTOS kernel scheduler

+An embedded application that uses an RTOS can be structured as a set of independent tasks.
+Each task executes within its own context, with no dependency on other tasks.
+Only one task in the application is running at any point in time.
+The real-time RTOS scheduler determines when each task should run.
+Each task is provided with its own stack.
+When a task is swapped out so another task can run, the task’s execution context is saved to the task stack so it can be restored when the same task is later swapped back in to resume its execution.

+To provide deterministic real-time behavior, the FreeRTOS tasks scheduler allows tasks to be assigned strict priorities.
+RTOS ensures the highest priority task that is able to execute is given processing time.
+This requires sharing processing time between tasks of equal priority if they are ready to run simultaneously.
+FreeRTOS also creates an idle task that executes only when no other tasks are ready to run.